 For instance, you may prefer that EDF not exchange your name with other environmental groups or not call you on the phone.
 Whatever your preferences, just let us know.
-Please use the know.
 Please use the reply envelope in the center of this issue to mark the options that apply and mail it back to us.